Party pups: Tips to bring your pet to a gathering

 Pack a few familiar supplies

 Does your pup have a favorite cozy bed?
-They might have an easier time settling in a new place if you bring it along!
+They might have an easier time settling in a new place if you bring it along.
 Do they love chewing on a certain toy?
 Gnawing on something familiar can take the edge off if they're nervous or overstimulated.

-Adjust to your individual dog.
 Here's an example packing list for bringing your pup to a family dinner:

 • Favorite dog bed or mat